 - Reads a variety of texts including fiction, non-fiction, fables, and poetry.

 - Understands the structure of a story, specifically the purpose of beginnings (introducing the text) and endings (concluding the text).

 - Understands the most important details of a text: its main purpose and the “who”, “what,” “where,” “when,” “why,” and “how” of a text.

 - Talks about characters’ responses, main events, the lessons in texts, and important ideas or concepts.

 - Begins to make connections within and between texts.

-- Reads at grade-level with correct accuracy, pace, expression and comprehension.
+- Reads at grade-level with correct accuracy, pace, expression, and comprehension.

 - Self-corrects mistakes and re-reads when necessary.

-- Pay Attention to Prefixes and Suffixes: When you or child uses a word with a prefix or suffix stop to talk about it.
-Break down the word and talk about what the suffix and the root word mean together.
+- Pay Attention to Prefixes and Suffixes: When you or your child uses a word with a prefix or suffix, stop to talk about it.
+Break down the word and talk about what the prefix or suffix and the root word mean together.
 Think of other words that have that suffix or prefix.
 You can also write the word out on two separate cards, with the prefix on one and the root word on the other and make new words with the cards.
 Write down the different words with prefixes and suffixes you and your child use.